github/securitylab/CODE_OF_CONDUCT.md

-# GitHun Security Lab Code of Conduct
+# GitHub Security Lab Code of Conduct

 ## Our Pledge